-- (a) [General guidelines for gas utilities.
+(a) [General guidelines for gas utilities.
 Annual funding for a covered natural gas utility's usage reduction program shall be at least .2% of a covered utility's jurisdictional revenues.
 Covered gas utilities shall submit annual program budgets to the Commission.
 A covered gas utility will continue to fund its usage reduction program at this level until the Commission acts upon a petition from the utility for a different funding level, or until the Commission reviews the need for program services and revises the funding level through a Commission order that addresses the recovery of program costs in utility rates.
 Proposed funding revisions that would involve a reduction in program funding shall include public notice found acceptable by the Commission's Bureau of Consumer Services, and the opportunity for public input from affected persons or entities.]
+(Reserved).

-(Reserved). - (a.1) General.
-A public utility shall propose annual LIURP budgets for the term of a proposed USECP that is filed with the Commission for review and approval.
-Upon approval of the USECP by the Commission, the public utility shall continue providing program services at the budget level approved in the USECP unless the LIURP budget is revised in a future USECP proceeding. - (a.2) Special needs customers.
-A public utility may spend up to 25% of its annual LIURP budget on eligible special needs customers as defined in § 58.2 (relating to definitions). - (b) [General guidelines for electric utilities.
-A target annual funding level for a covered electric utility is computed at the time of the Commission's initial approval of the utility's proposed program.
-A covered electric utility shall continue funding the program at that level until the Commission acts upon a petition from the utility for a revised funding level, or until the Commission reviews the need for program services and revises the funding level through a Commission order that addresses the recovery of program costs in utility rates.
-Proposed funding revisions that would involve a reduction in program funding shall have include public notice found acceptable by the Commission's Bureau of Consumer Services, and the opportunity for public input from affected persons or entities.]
-(Reserved). - (c) [Guidelines for revising program funding] Revisions to a LIURP budget.
-A revision to a LIURP budget is accomplished in a USECP proceeding.
-A revision to a [covered] public utility's [program funding level is to] LIURP budget must be
+(a.1) General.
+A public utility shall propose annual LIURP budgets for the term of a proposed USECP that is filed with the Commission for review and approval consistent with the requirements of this subsection.
+Upon approval of the USECP by the Commission, the public utility shall continue providing program services at the budget level approved in the USECP until modified as provided in this subsection unless the LIURP budget is revised in a future USECP proceeding.
+The goal of LIURP budgets shall be to fund service to at least ten percent (10%) of all eligible customers of the public utility for a program year, but in no event shall a public utility's LIURP budget be less than 1% if its jurisdictional revenues.
+Each public utility's LIURP budget shall be recalculated and reset annually based on its calendar year jurisdictional revenues as specified in the public utility's most recently filed Annual Report with the Commission describing its Pennsylvania jurisdictional revenues.